rogojagad/parking-lot-interview-problem/readme.md

 * **ParkingLot** : Implemented on `lib\parking_lot.rb` as Parking Lot area on which the Car is parked.
 This class uses array as the parking slot and implement the logic to park a car on certain slot, to look for cars with certain category (registration number or color) and to remove car from certain parking slot.

 * **ParkingSystem** : Implemented on `lib\parking_system.rb`.
-This class act as interface between the user and the `Parking Lot`.
+This class act as interface between the user and the `ParkingLot`.
 This class uses `Utilities` class as a module to receive user's command and print the requested data to user on proper format.
 The processed user input is parsed then proper function matched user's query is called.

 * **Utilities** : Implemented on `lib\utilities.rb`.
 This class receives and process user's command so it can be parsed by `ParkingSystem`.
 This class also used to format and print returned value,